If you moved into an aged care home before 1 July 2014, you may have paid an accommodation bond to your aged care home provider.

 - speak to the manager at your aged care home about your concerns

-- if you are not comfortable raising your concerns or cannot resolve your concerns with your aged care home provider, you can contact the Aged Care Complaints Commissioner.
+- if you are not comfortable raising your concerns or cannot resolve your concerns with your aged care home provider, you can contact the Aged Care Quality and Safety Commission.

 Read more about how to make a complaint.